tonehunt-org/tonehunt/README.md

 ## Local Dev

-You'll need to copy the .dev.vars.example file to a file called .dev.vars.
+You'll need to copy the .env.example file to a file called .env.
 That contains all the env variables to run it locally.

 You'll also need to set up a Supabase project to run it against and run the Prisma migrations to get the db set up.